ZizouHuweidi/ZizouHuweidi/README.md

-backend engineer. interested in system design and distributed systems. linux and foss enthusiast
+backend engineer interested in system design and distributed systems. foss and linux enthusiast